Code-Institute-Submissions/trigg4tables/README.md

 2. **Homework On The Go**

 On the car journey home from school, I borrow my Mom’s phone and complete my times tables homework.
 I usually click the sound icon to mute as it annoys my brother.
 Sometimes I pretend to forget.
 You can turn the sound off even after you’ve started but he doesn’t know that.
-When I get to the end, if the report says I have sums to revise, I click the x icon and try again.
+When I get to the end, if the report says I have sums to revise, I click the x icon to start again.
 My Mom insists on going over any sum the report says to revise when we get home so I try to avoid that.
 I don’t need to use the download button as I leave the site open for Mom.

 3. **Competition**